vyakymenko/angular-seed-express/tools/README.md

 # Tools documentation

-This document contains information about the tools section of the `angular-seed`.
+This document contains information about the tools section of the `angular-seed-express`.

 ## General Information